Portrait of Sergey Prokudin

 Sergey Prokudin

-Senior Scientist, ETH Zürich
+Senior Scientist and Lecturer, ETH Zürich

 Computer Vision · 3D/4D Reconstruction · Spatial Intelligence